AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-lance-iceberg-multimodal.md

 category: "Apache Iceberg"
 bannerImage: "./images/lance-iceberg-multimodal/lance-vs-iceberg-workload-fit-matrix.png"
 tags:
+  - embeddings storage lakehouse
   - ai-native table format
   - lance vs iceberg
+  - multimodal training data lakehouse
+  - lancedb format
   - lancedb iceberg multimodal ai data
   - duckdb lance integration
-  - multimodal training data lakehouse
-  - lancedb format
-  - embeddings storage lakehouse
 ---

 # Lance and Iceberg for Multimodal AI Data

 Apache Iceberg was designed for analytical workloads: columnar scans, partition pruning, SQL aggregations.
 It's excellent at returning the answer to "what was the average revenue by region for the last 30 days?" and poor at answering "give me the 500 training images most similar to this query image."

-The second question is random access retrieval from an embedding index—a fundamentally different access pattern.
+The second question is random access retrieval from an embedding index, a fundamentally different access pattern.
 Columnar storage optimized for scan performance is inefficient for retrieving arbitrary rows by vector similarity.
 Iceberg tables store Parquet files, and Parquet files are optimized for column projection and predicate pushdown, not random row access.

 This is where LanceDB and the Lance format fill a gap.
 Lance is a columnar format designed for both scan-efficient analytics (like Parquet) and random-access retrieval (unlike Parquet).
 It builds IVF-PQ vector indexes natively on disk, without requiring vectors to fit in RAM.
 Combined with Iceberg for structured metadata and SQL analytics, Lance enables a complete multimodal AI data architecture.